gradual return to normal, government condemns media coverage

 He explained to two private websites that its dissemination was the result of a “technical error”.
 However, there was no new assessment.

-The death toll of 164, which could not be independently verified, is rising sharply, with authorities so far reporting 26 protesters and 16 members of the security forces killed and more than 2,000 injured.
+The death toll of 164, which might not be independently verified, is rising sharply, with authorities so far reporting 26 protesters and 16 members of the security forces killed and more than 2,000 injured.

 In a statement to the press on Monday, the foreign ministry said foreign media reports created “the false impression that the government of Kazakhstan is targeting peaceful protesters.
 Our security forces have faced crowds. violent acts who committed shameless acts of terror “.